-Figure 294: Key Information for an SSH User Key
+Figure 292: Key Information for an SSH User Key

-Tip: Click the help icon (2) next to the page title to open the embedded web copy of the Keyfactor Command Documentation Suite to this section.
+Tip: Click the help icon (2) next to the page title to open the Keyfactor Command Documentation Suite to this section.
 You can also find the help icon at the top of the page next to the Log Out button.
 From here you can choose to open either the Keyfactor Command Documentation Suite at the home page or the Keyfactor API Endpoint Utility.